bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/1-closest/P1-closest.md

 ***
 ### Evaluation

-Your code will be evaluated on the correctness of the two algorithms, on the completeness of the README file (whether it includes everything it's suppossed to) and on the structure and quality of your code.
+Here is what we'll be looking for when evaluating this project:  are the two algorithms correct, can they handle arbitrary inputs without crashing,  does the README file include the information that was required; does the code have good style.

+Enjoy!